Previously published 21 March 2016

 Since Dr Maurice Fox of Rockefeller University started handing out streptomycin resistant strains of bacteria to its members in the beginning of the 1960s the Association of American Universities has been used as a cover for the most comprehensive biological weapons program on earth.

 Even before that at the very beginning of WW II, the University of Wisconsin kick-started America’s biological weapons program at Fort Detrick.
-Donald Trump is now telling people that it was a Chinese biological weapons lab that is responsible for the Corona pandemic.

 We wrote this piece four years ago.
 It has never been more relevant than right now…